energypal/interview-take-home/README.md

 This rails application is a basic skeleton of an app that allows customers to submit a solar project and get back quotes.

-It already includes a few basic models:
+It already includes a few basic models (see model files for schema):

-1. Customer (bin/rails generate model Customer name:string email:string:uniq)
+1. Customer
-2. Project (bin/rails generate model Project customer:belongs_to country:string{2} system_size:integer)
+2. Project
-3. Installer (bin/rails generate model Installer name:string active:boolean country:string{2} pricing:integer)
+3. Installer
-4. Quote (bin/rails generate model Quote project:belongs_to installer:belongs_to price:decimal{10,2})
+4. Quote

 ## You need to accomplish the following tasks: